lloydmeta/enumeratum/README.md

   .foreach(println)
 ```
 - Note that a type ascription to the `ValueEnumEntry` abstract class (eg. `ShirtSize.Small: ShirtSize`) is required when binding hardcoded `ValueEnumEntry`s

+## Anorm

+Anorm provides a [module to support Enum](https://playframework.github.io/anorm/AnormEnumeratum.html) as `Column` and parameters.

 ## Benchmarking